 In the main menu, you have several options available.
-If you’re playing on your own, you can either choose the 1-player mode or the arcade mode.
-In 1-player mode, you can choose any of the ten characters to play (except for Max) and face down the others, but you won’t get any ending whatsoever, not even a congratulatory screen.
+If you’re playing on your own, you can either choose the single-player mode or the arcade mode.
+In the single-player mode, you can choose any of the 10 characters to play (except for Max) and face down the others, but you won’t get any ending whatsoever, not even a congratulatory screen.

-The moves’ list is more or less identical between all the characters (Nik and Dan seem to get an extra special move, though) which consists of the typical punches and kicks and at least two special moves that do a little more damage and a charge move in which you need to press and hold the attack button until it fills the charge meter and then your character will perform that attack.
-The charge attack is usually a projectile but it can also be another type of attack (for example, Dug causes a small earthquake that damages any other character on the ground and Ninja turns invisible).
+The moves list is more or less identical between all the characters (Nik and Dan seem to get an extra special move, however) which consists of the typical punches and kicks and at least 2 special moves that do a little more damage and a charge move in which you need to press and hold the attack button until it fills the charge meter just before performing that attack.
+The charge attack is usually a projectile but it can also be another type of attack (for example, Dug causes a small earthquake that damages anyone on the ground and Ninja turns invisible).

-But the controls aren’t the only problem with this game.
+But the controls aren’t the only problems with this game.
 Oh no, we have a lot more to discuss.
 The sprites are big but they’re ugly and the animation is awful.
 There are even some animation frames missing.
 The hit detection is hit and miss, with some attacks not connecting at all.
 The majority of the backgrounds are well detailed but static.
-The sound effects are also awful, with inaudible characters’ sound bytes.
+The sound effects are also awful, with some inaudible sound samples.
 The techno soundtrack is actually cool, but it starts to get a bit grating after an hour or so.
 But for me, the game’s biggest problem is the balance.

 This game is incredibly unbalanced.
-First, the AI is very unfair, even with the arcade skill off (easy mode), with the AI filling the charge meter a lot faster than we can.
-And second, the stronger characters; like Dug, Kossak and the bosses can’t be knocked back by the special attacks, which makes Dug automatically the strongest character because of this along with the fact that his charge attack has a wide range (as long the opponent isn’t airborne).
+1st, the AI is very unfair, even with the arcade skill off (easy mode), with the AI filling the charge meter a lot faster than we can.
+And 2nd, the bigger characters like Dug, Kossak and the bosses can’t be knocked back by the special attacks, which makes Dug automatically the strongest character because of this along with the fact that his charge attack has a wide range (as long the opponent isn’t airborne).

-Body Blows is just one of the several games that try to copy Street Fighter II’s formula and believe it or not, it stood out among several PC fighting games released at the time (mainly because the others were worse!).
-But I don’t recommend it, because it aged horribly and it was quickly surpassed by better fighting games, including the sequels, but those are reviews for another day.
+Body Blows is just one of the several games that try to copy Street Fighter II and believe it or not, it stood out among several PC fighting games released at the time (mainly because the others were worse!).
+But I don’t recommend it, because it aged horribly and it was quickly surpassed by better fighting games, including its sequels, but those are reviews for another day.
 Also, if you’re interested in trying out this horror for yourself, then click here to play it in your browser.